AliAlTaweel/rest01/README.md

 - I utilized ChatGPT to assist with the creation of SQL insert statements for this project.
 - i attached to it my restaurant database scheme.
 - i add to .env scheme user name and passweord.
-- for api, i still tring to make it work, is used fastify nodejs .
+- for api, i used fastify nodejs, till this moment its only retreive data from database, i got output from the next two queries.
 ## Select Examples
 - Exp.
 1
 this query retrieve firstname , lastname and role. from three tables using inner join: